The ceremony's place in Costa Rica

 • Gardening

 To conclude, this first-time ayahuasca has been a hell of an experience!
 If you are considering doing it, take time to prepare, talk about it around you, and don’t hesitate to contact professionals.
-I think we never can be ready for this experience, but if you hear the call, then you might already be ready 🙂
+I think we never can be ready for this experience, but if you hear the call, then you are ready 🙂